schwab-lab/annotateCSF/Readme.md

 | TTTGTCATCGGAGGTA-1_22	| PD	  |

 (3) (optional) In case, you have data from more than one study, click on *"II. b.
 Choose study.tsv"* and select a tsv-file, providing a study identifier for each sequence.
 You can later visualize this in UMAP plots and see whether the data has been well integrated with regard to the different studies.
-The file shall have the following format:
+The file shall have the following format*:
 | Study			|	 |
 |-----------------------|--------|
 | AAACCTGAGCATGGCA-1_2	| study1 |